African animals list with pictures and facts. Click on the pictures to discover more about the animals.

 - You can learn some amazing leopard facts here.

-Although they are known as being the ‘kings of the jungle’, lions are actually the second biggest of the big cats (tigers are the biggest).
+Although known as the ‘king of the jungle’, the lion is actually the second biggest of the big cats (the tiger is the biggest).

 Lions tend to be fairly inactive during the day and can spend up to 20 hours of the day resting.